zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/13-sinhala-google.md

 Peace be upon you.
-Hate is calmed because hatred is calmed, delusion is calmed If. ((3-4) (i) paragraph should be used) From all unskilled collections Calm because it calmed down, calmed down because it calmed down If the twins are St. “Among the unsettled is among the unsettled Among the non-subalterns, among the non-sublime, among the non-sublime That is.
+Hate is calmed because hatred is calmed, delusion is calmed If. ((3-4) (i) paragraph should be used) From all unskilled collections Calm because it calmed down, calmed down because it calmed down If the twins are St. "Among the unsettled is among the unsettled Among the non-subalterns, among the non-sublime, among the non-sublime That is.